 This paper is based on the results of a foresight workshop funded by the EuroMarine network, Sorbonne University, and the UMRs 8227 and 7144 of the Roscoff Biological Station.
 We are grateful to Catherine Boyen for useful advice and helpful discussions.
-We thank Sylvie Kwayeb-Fagon for the workshop facilitation; Maryvonne Saout and Léna Corre for administrative support; and Marc Trousselier, Sébastien Villéger, Arthur Escalas, Yvan Bettarel, Thierry Bouvier for help writing a part of the manuscript.
+We thank Sylvie Kwayeb-Fagon for workshop facilitation; Maryvonne Saout and Léna Corre for administrative support; and Marc Trousselier, Sébastien Villéger, Arthur Escalas, Yvan Bettarel, Thierry Bouvier for help writing a part of the manuscript.
 EMM was partially funded by an Australian Research Council Discovery Project (DP180104041), and JP was partially funded by the Galician Innovation Agency (IN607A 2017/4).
 The work of SD ad CL was partially funded by the ANR project IDEALG (ANR-10-BTBR-04).
 CG, CL, and SD received funding from the European Union’s Horizon 2020 research and innovation programme under the Marie Sklodowska-Curie grant agreement number 624575 (ALFF).
 The work of FN was partially funded by the ANR project IMPEKAB (ANR-15-CE02-001).
 UC was partially funded by the Research Council of Lithuania project INBALANCE (09.3.3-LMT-K-712-01-0069).
 JD was supported by the LabEx GRAL (ANR-10-LABX-49-01) and Pȏle CBS from the University of Grenoble Alpes.
 PC received support from the European Union's Horizon 2020 research and innovation program through the SponGES project (grant agreement No. 679849).
 EKAZ was funded by a Marie Curie Individual Fellowship (Horizon 2020, IRONCOMM).
+AHE was supported by Portuguese national funds from FCT - Foundation for Science and Technology through project UID/Multi/04326/2019.
 This document reflects only the authors’ view and the Executive Agency for Small and Medium-sized Enterprises (EASME) is not responsible for any use that may be made of the information it contains.

 Figures